MehYam/thefindingofisaac/README.md

 ### TODO

 TO DO:
-- performance tuning
 - Antibirth items
+	- fix fixUpRelativeUrls to point to the correct wiki
+- checkboxes to filter by DLC
 - Afterbirth+ items
-- checkboxes to filter by DLC

 - still slow in FF on the production site?
 	- could use performance tuning in general - starting to feel slow